 Due to the slight dip in tourism that happens during August, Hotel Prices are actually quite low.
 Most people would expect a surge and high prices in mid-summer but the opposite is true in Vegas.
 Occupancy rates are usually fairly low even at weekends and bargains can be had!

 If you are finding prices really high on your proposed dates chances are a conference is in town (see below).
 Consider shifting dates and you may find prices plummet!

 What are Crowds like in August?

 It is a bit of a mystery really.
-Sure the lack of any big public holiday, huge conventions, or big events means there is NO extra draw on Vegas.
+Sure, the lack of any big public holidays, huge conventions, or big events means there is NO extra draw in Vegas.
 But Vegas is a big draw all by itself.
 With fantastic, if a bit hot, weather, lower crowds, and peak vacation season, August really seems the perfect time to hit the strip.

 We think the reason is mainly due to the type of vacationers that are active during the month.
 After all, This is peak Vacation season mainly due to the Summer school holidays and Vegas is not really a family-focused vacation.
 Sure many families head to Vegas and have a great time and we do not actively discourage it…but it’s not Disneyland!

 This means many families head to the more traditional family destinations during August and the strip is left to those not “blessed” (at the minute) with children.

 As we said Vegas is still busy in August, do not expect a deserted strip, but it might be a touch quieter than you expect.
 It really can be a great time to visit!

 What is there to do in Las Vegas in August?